subvisual/theshelf-angular/README.md

 ##### End-to-End (e2e) Tests

-e2e tests, as hinted at by the name, consist of tests that involve multiple modules or require interaction between modules, similar to integration tests.
-These tests are carried out using the Angular library [Protractor](https://github.com/angular/protractor), which also utilizes Mocha.
-The goal is to ensure that the flow of your application is performing as designed from start to finish.
+e2e tests are carried out using the Angular library [Protractor](https://github.com/angular/protractor), which also utilizes Mocha.

 All e2e tests are run with `gulp protractor`.
-The command `npm run-script preprotractor` should be run once before running any Protractor tests (in order to update the webdrivers used by Selenium).
+It automatically updates the webdriver and starts the Selenium server.

 ##### Unit Tests

-Unit tests are used to test a single module (or "unit") at a time in order to ensure that each module performs as intended individually.
-In AngularJS this could be thought of as a single controller, directive, filter, service, etc.

 All unit tests are run with `gulp unit`.